Overview

 ALLOCATION RISK

-allocation among asset classes or investments will cause a portfolio to lose value or cause it to underperform other
+among asset classes or investments will cause a portfolio to lose value or cause it to underperform other portfolios with a

-portfolios with a similar investment objective or strategy or that the investments themselves will not produce the
+similar investment objective or strategy or that the investments themselves will not produce the returns expected.

 ALTERNATIVE RISK

-their capital investment for a minimum period, typically no less than one or two years and sometimes up to 10 or
+capital investment for a minimum period, typically no less than one or two years and sometimes up to 10 or more years.

-more years.
-Illiquidity is considered a substantial risk and will restrict the ability of a Client to liquidate an investment
+Illiquidity is considered a substantial risk and will restrict the ability of a Client to liquidate an investment early, regardless

-alternative investments may involve the use of leverage and other speculative techniques.
-As a result, some
+investments may involve the use of leverage and other speculative techniques.
+As a result, some alternative investments

 CAPITALIZATION RISK